johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 +    const originalUrl = request.headers.get('x-ms-original-url') || '';
 ```

 Not too significant a tweak, but there's a number of slight changes like this to make.
+(Related to this, the logging API on the `context` object is also different - but not significantly.)

 ## Conclusion